brydoncheyney/kind-argo/README.md

-# Kind Argo
+# Kind Playground

 ## Overview

-Provisions a [Kind] cluster as a playground for [Argo] projects.
-Argo is a project that creates and supports open source tools for [Kubernetes] to run workflows, manage clusters, and _do GitOps right_.
+Provisions a [Kind] cluster as a playground for [Kubernetes] concepts, controllers, operators and tooling.

 ## TLDR

-Provision a kind cluster and install the argo operators and supporting infrastructure
+Provision a kind cluster and install the _all the things_

 ```
 make up